Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 Once a message is sent to the error queue, this indicates that a systemic failure has occurred.
 When this happens, a developer needs to look at the message and figure out *why*.

-For this reason, NServiceBus embeds the exception details and stack trace into the message that it forwards to the error queue, so you don't even need to search through a log file to find the details – everything you need is right there.
+For this reason, NServiceBus embeds the exception details and stack trace into the message that it forwards to the error queue, so you don't need to search through a log file to find the details.
 Once the underlying issue is fixed, the message can be replayed. **Replaying a message** sends it back to its original queue in order to retry message processing after an issue has been fixed.

 NServiceBus comes with tools to make this kind of operational monitoring really easy.
 If you installed the rest of the [Particular Service Platform](http://particular.net/downloads), you already have these at your disposal: